SamBall999/Parallel-Cloud-Classification/README.md

 ## Use

 If the program has not been compiled:
-- navigate to the root directory and use make to generate the necessary class files.
+- Navigate to the root directory and use _make_ to generate the necessary class files.

 From the root directory:
-- javadocs can be generated and removed using the make docs and make cleandocs commands respectively
+- Javadocs can be generated and removed using the _make docs_ and _make cleandocs_ commands respectively
-- class files can also be removed using make clean.
+- Class files can also be removed using _make clean_.

 Before running program:
 - The desired input data file and correct output file should be placed in the bin directory.